 “Google Ads does work and can work; but it has to be done correctly,” says Andy.
 Internet marketing has quickly become saturated by virtue of being an intangible service.
 Unfortunately, a lot of this includes spam.
 Google Ads is an invaluable tool for any company who understands how to use it in the context of today’s marketplace.

-When typing in a common search phrase such as “pest control near me”, the topmost results that appear is the “Google Guarantee”.
-The Google Guarantee is a service called “Google Service Ads”—a Pay Per Lead program similar to HomeAdvisor, save for the fact that it is a unique lead as opposed to being a shared lead.
+When typing in a common search phrase such as “pest control near me”, the top most results that appear is the “Google Guarantee”.
+The Google Guarantee is a service called “Google Local Service Ads”, a Pay Per Lead program similar to HomeAdvisor, but it is a unique lead as opposed to being a shared lead.

 Below the Google Guarantee are the paid ads themselves, which are indicated by the boxed word “Ad” preceding each link.
-Under the paid ads is a map featuring local listings, and, finally, below this are organic or SEO listings.
+Under the paid ads is a map featuring local listings.
+And, finally, below this there are organic or SEO listings.

 How to Achieve a High Ad Rank